Stonks3141/pet-monitor-app/README.md

 ## Installation

-### General

 Docker container coming soon.

-### Development
+## Development

-Clone the repo and install node, yarn and rustup.
+Clone the repo and install Node, yarn and rustup.
 Run `yarn start` in the `client/` directory to start the frontend dev server.
 Run `cargo run` in the base directory to start the development server.
 This will try to serve files from `client/build/`, so run `yarn build` first.

 ## Usage

-Run `cargo run` with the SECRET env var set to a base64 secret and the PASSWORD var set to the password you want to use.
+Run `cargo run`.
+Set the `PASSWORD` env var the first time and any time you want to change the password.

 ## Testing

 Tests are a work in progress.

-Test the server with `cargo test` in the root directory, and the client with `yarn run test` in the `client/` directory.
+Test the server with `cargo test`, and the client with `yarn test` in the `client/` directory.

 ## Motivation